Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Conclusion

-Even if you’ve gone through all of this work to create the perfect birthing environment, there is still a chance that your feline will ignore your preparations and find a new place to give birth.
+Even if you have gone through all of this work to create the perfect birthing environment, there is still a chance that your feline will ignore your preparations and find a new place to give birth.
 Don’t take this personally.
 She needs to go wherever she feels most comfortable and safe.
 The important thing is that you keep a close eye on her and comfort her during the process.

-Featured Image Credit: Goldziitfotografie, Shutterstock
+Featured Image Credit By: Goldziitfotografie, Shutterstock

 Related Articles